YudaiFurukawa/Investment-and-Trading/README.md

 Figure 1 is a time series plot of the raw dataset.
 Figure 2 is also time series plot omitting "Real Price" and "S&P Composite" in order to visualize other features clearly.
 Time series plot was chosen as the data itself is a time series.
 For the both figures, the horizontal axis displays years and the vertical axis displays figures for each feature where the unit is different for each feature.

 In figure 1, you can clearly see both "Real Price" and "S&P Composite" have been increasing in general as time goes.
-Therefore, it would be better normalizing data when doing analysis.
 Also, in figure 2, you can see the same trends besides for "Cyclically adjusted PE Ratio" and "Long Interest Rate".
-Therefore, for the same reasons, it would be better normalizing data when doing analysis besides those two features.
+As the figures are increasing overtime, it is hard to compare the figures as it is.
+For example, the meaning of S&P Composite being 1000 right now and 20 years ago could have completely different meanings.
+In order to avoid this kind of misinterpretation, normalizing the data is necessary.

 ### Algorithms and Techniques
 In this project, following regressions will be used in predicting the 12 month forward price change in S&P Composite.